shadowezz/Productiv/docs/DeveloperGuide.md

  keep track of his/her schedule.

- When the application is in `Deliverable`, `Meeting` or `Contact` mode, the respective UI components will be displayed.
-For example, in `Deliverable` mode, the left side of the application will contain the `DeliverableListPanel`, consisting of `DeliverableCard`, to show the list of deliverables the user has.
+ When the application is in deliverable, meeting or contact mode, the respective UI components will be displayed.
+For example, in deliverable mode, the left side of the application will contain the `DeliverableListPanel`, consisting of `DeliverableCard`, to show the list of deliverables the user has.
 The right side consists of the `DeliverableDetailsPanel` which will display the full details of the deliverable that the user is viewing or just performed an operation on.
-The same idea is applicable for `Meeting` and `Contact` mode.
+The same idea is applicable for meeting and contact mode.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2021S1-CS2103T-F11-2/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-F11-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)